By Emily Thrasher, Product Manager

 Rolling out these major improvements to our local policy monitoring tool is the fun part of working in a startup.
 We want to make sure the new features we introduce solve problems for our customers, so we created a customer advisory board last year to help us get to know our customers better.

 That advisory board allowed us to take in feedback from customers about what would make our tool even more useful and translate that feedback into features we could create.
 Building those features required us to make significant changes on the backend, which led to new realizations about ways we could improve the user experience.

 We’ve beta tested the new layout with a few customers, and the feedback has been excellent.
 Customers say the redesign helps them zero in on what’s important to them faster than in the past.
 And they love that they can get a bird’s eye view of the history of a specific topic in any municipality within seconds.

-When an association wants to update its members on the policy landscape across the state, or if they want to lobby the state government to pass legislation about an issue that is bubbling up at the local level, all they have to do is select that topic from the dashboard and they’ll instantly see the whole history of relevant discussions across the state for the time period they select.
+When a trade organization wants to update its members on the policy landscape across the state, or if they want to lobby the state government to pass legislation about an issue that is bubbling up at the local level, all they have to do is select that topic from the dashboard and they’ll instantly see the whole history of relevant discussions across the state for the time period they select.